 Columbia Basin Cropland Hunting Access Initiative provides over 1,000 acres of access on agricultural crop stubble fields in Benton, Franklin, and Grant counties.
 These fields offer a combination of Hunt by Reservation and Register to Hunt formats.
-For more information, see wdfw.wa.gov/hunting/hunting_access/private_lands/ or contact WDFW's Region 2 and 3 offices.
+For more information, see http://wdfw.wa.gov/hunting/cbcs/or contact WDFW's Region 2 and 3 offices.

 Frenchman Ponds is located on the Desert Wildlife Area southwest of Moses Lake at T17, R27E, sections 8 and 9.
-Access is allowed on Wednesday, Saturday, Sunday, and Management Area 4 goose hunting days during the youth hunt and regular waterfowl season.
+Access is every day during the youth hunt and regular waterfowl season.
 All visitors using the area must register and park in the designated parking lot.
 Parking is limited to 7 vehicles.
 Vehicles are not allowed into the parking lot before 4:00 a.m.
 Additional restrictions are posted at the parking lot.
 Contact WDFW's Region 2 Office for more information.